msprev/panzer/doc/README.md

 ```

 Repeated key-value options in `comandline` are added after any provided from the command line.
+    Overriding styles append to repeated key-value lists of the styles that they override.

 `false` plays a special role.
     `false` means that the pandoc command line option with the field's name, if set, should be unset.